AllaeddineEL/vm-service-vra-saltstack-config/README.md

 default_gw  = "10.213.128.1"
 dns_servers = "10.192.2.10,10.192.2.11"
 ```
-6. depending on vSphere with Tanzu networking setup either `nsx-t` or `vsphere-distributed`, comment out one vm modules blocks and make the required edits like `vsphere_namespace` or `vm_storage_class`
+6. Depending on vSphere with Tanzu networking setup either `nsx-t` or `vsphere-distributed`, comment out one vm modules blocks and make the required edits like `vsphere_namespace` or `vm_storage_class`
 ```
 ################## NSX-T Networking ##############
 # module "centos_vm" {